 5. Your Bedroom

-So you may not have a spare room but that doesn't have to count out your bedroom.
+So you may not have an entire spare room but that doesn't have to count out your bedroom.
 On the bright side, with your tank in such close quarters you won't have a hard time remembering to hop inside often.

 These are just a few ideas to help you make the most of any small space that don't involve remodeling your entire home or getting rid of your precious man cave.
 But as you can see, with a little creativity even a dull garage can be transformed into a relaxing oasis.